 CalNEXT has highlighted this technology family as having moderate overall impacts within the Technology Category.

-This category includes the energy consuming medical equipment in hospitals, labs and home health care environments.
+This category includes both FDA-regulated and non-regulated energy consuming medical equipment in two key categories:

 ---|---|---|---|---|

-CalNEXT is interested in collaborating and co-funding projects.
+CalNEXT is interested in collaborating on or co-funding these projects.

 CalNEXT has highlighted this technology family as having moderate overall impacts within the Technology Category.